top of page

 • any foul ball that is touched by a defender before it hits the ground is considered fair and a 'live ball'.

-• the 'duo' who's ball is kicked furthest wins.
+• the 'duo' who's ball is kicked furthest (including its roll) wins.

-• any 'foul ball' or a pitch that goes unkicked is considered a zero distance kick. (keep the ball in play)
+• any 'foul ball' or a pitch that goes unkicked is considered a zero distance kick. (so kick it and keep the ball in play)

-• the team that batted to start the game bats first in the tie breaker.
+• the team that batted to start the game first also bats first in the tie breaker.

 BUNT RULES: